PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 To address different user needs, PaddleX offers multiple pipeline serving solutions:

-- Basic serving: A simple and easy-to-use serving solution with low development costs.
+- **Basic serving**: A simple and easy-to-use serving solution with low development costs.
-- High-stability serving: Built on [NVIDIA Triton Inference Server](https://developer.nvidia.com/triton-inference-server).
+- **High-stability serving**: Built on [NVIDIA Triton Inference Server](https://developer.nvidia.com/triton-inference-server).
 Compared to basic serving, this solution offers higher stability and allows users to adjust configurations to optimize performance.

 **It is recommended to first use the basic serving solution for quick verification**, and then evaluate whether to try more complex solutions based on actual needs.